Museum of Fine Arts (Budapest): Old sculpture

 The collection's main section is devoted to pieces from the Middle Ages to the 17th century.
 It was based on the Italian collection of Karoly Pulszky and Istvan Ferenczy's bronze collections.
-From the latter came one of the most treasured works, the small equestrian by Leonardo da Vinci.
+From the latter came one of the most treasured works, the Rearing Horse and Mounted Warrior by Leonardo da Vinci.
 A number of painted wooden sculptures feature in the German and Austrian section.

 Drawings and prints

 The collection shows selected rotating exhibitions of its collection of 10,000 drawings and 100,000 prints originating mainly from the Esterhazy, Istvan Delhaes and Pal Majovsky acquisitions.
 All periods of European graphic art are represented.
 Important pieces include two studies by Leonardo da Vinci for the Battle of Anghiari, 15 drawings by Rembrandt, 200 pieces by Goya, and French aquatints.